-Data storage, processing, mining, and analysis challenges need to be addressed now to maximize the utility of the planned DESDynI-R mission where the design, launch, and operation represent a significant cost.
-The benefits of that investment will only be realized if the infrastructure is in place for investigators and users to access and interpret the data.
-Regardless, such infrastructure will enable greater utility of UAVSAR and international InSAR mission data.
+Data storage, processing, mining, and analysis challenges need to be addressed now to maximize the utility of the planned DESDynI-R mission [1].
+The design, launch, and operation of a DESDynI-R mission represent a significant cost.
+The benefits of that investment will only be realized if the infrastructure is in place for investigators and users to access and interpret DESDynI-R mission data.
+Regardless such infrastructure will enable greater utility of UAVSAR and international InSAR mission data.
 UAVSAR RPI Map